 Our mission is to promote and protect the natural environment in North Queensland, and this includes advocating for a sustainable approach to all development.

 There are multiple dams proposed for the Burdekin River.
-If they were all approved before the Burdekin Basin Water Plan is reviewed, it could result in the vast allocation of available water, leading the Burdekin to become Queensland’s Murray-Darling.
+If they were all approved before the Burdekin Basin Water Plan is reviewed, it could result in the vast over allocation of available water, leading the Burdekin to become Queensland’s Murray-Darling.
 That would be devastating to the species and communities who depend on the Burdekin River to be healthy.

 To avoid this, we are asking for a basin-wide management approach, to ensure all proposals stack up when it comes to long-term economic and social benefits and environmental impacts.
 This isn’t radical - it’s just common sense.